On Track On Line - Amtrak Auto Train Tips Fares and Costs

 The Auto Train is not inexpensive, although it can be cost-effective when compared with the price of flying and renting a car at your destination.
 Coach is a pretty good deal; a sleeping compartment, while quite comfortable, runs the price up considerably.
 Your fare will include a charge for your automobile, a charge for you and any other members of your party, and if you've reserved a compartment, a single charge for that.

-Auto Train fares are complex (like airline fares).
+Auto Train fares are complex and highly variable, based on your travel date and direction, and when you purchase your ticket.
+In general, purchase your ticket early for the least expensive fare.
 Visit Amtrak's website and you will be able to obtain exact fares for any Auto Train trip you are planning.
-To give you a rough idea of typical fares, during the winter of 2007, Amtrak was quoting a round-trip price in coach of about $750 for two adults with one child and one standard-size car.
-Adding a round-trip Family Bedroom raised the round-trip fare to about $1,200.
+To give you a rough idea of typical fares, during the winter of 2015, Amtrak was quoting a round-trip price in coach of about $1024 for two adults with one child and one standard-size car.
+Adding a round-trip Family Bedroom raised the round-trip fare to about $1,827.

 If you think you may become a regular Amtrak passenger, it's worth your while to enroll in Amtrak's Guest Rewards program, which operates similar to the airline frequent flyer programs, awarding you free trips and other incentives based on your purchases of Amtrak tickets.